 Escalating Notification Process

-Unlike the CPU, where it is helpful to create multiple rules for different types of devices, there are times when want to be made aware of an issue as an FYI, but then need an alarm to go off because it about to boil over into a critical status.
+Unlike the CPU, where it is helpful to create multiple rules for different types of devices, there are times when want to be made aware of an issue as an FYI, but then need an alarm to go off because it is about to boil over into a critical status.
 We have seen great success in organizations averting an outage by creating an escalating notification process around Device Temperatures.

 High Temperature Escalation Configuration